 Optional coverage is available for auto and home insurance.

 Your employees may select any PEBB Program health plan available in their county of residence.

 Your counties, municipalities, subdivisions, and tribal government may purchase the full benefits package of medical/vision, dental, life and AD&D, and long-term disability, or may purchase only medical/vision.
-Note: If your group selects the full benefits package, employees cannot waive dental, basic life, basic A&D, or basic long-term disability coverage.
+Note: If your group selects the full benefits package, employees cannot waive dental, basic life, basic A&D, employer-paid long-term disability coverage.

 Educational Service Districts purchase the full benefits package of medical/vision, dental, life and AD&D, and long-term disability.

 View the employer group monthly premiums.
 Rates for employer groups change in January.

 Applicants may use the employer group 2022 projected monthly cost tool to estimate PEBB Program rates based on subscriber enrollment selections.